TWUOnline/ldrs664/_pages/unit-2.md

 -- Brene Brown (2017, p.
 26)</blockquote>
 &nbsp;

-kajlkjl
+It is Palmer's (1998) contention that our own sense of identity and integrity provide a foundation for creating authentic communities.
 <blockquote>"At home in our own souls, we become more at home with each other"

 -- Parker Palmer (1998, p.
 5)</blockquote>
-In our role as teachers, we are asked to connect students with content.
+In our role as teachers, we are asked to connect students with new ways of thinking and knowing, as well as new knowledge.
 But the first (and most important) connections we make (and the connections on which all learning is built) are connections between students, and between students and teachers.
 <blockquote>"Good teachers join self and subject and students in the fabric of life"

 -- Parker Palmer (1998, p.
 11)</blockquote>
-&nbsp;
+Authenticity is also an essential ingredient for effective leadership.
+Authentic leadership includes elements of both self-knowledge and identity, as well as collaboration with others within the context of relationship (Northhouse, 2019).
+Avolio, Walumbwa and Weber (2009) provide a model of authentic leadership that includes "self-awareness, internalized moral perspective, balanced processing, and relational transparency" (as cited in Northhouse, 2019).

+Leadership then, like teaching, relies not just on the relationships that teachers form with learners, but also on the identity of the teacher.

 ```